berkley4/ungoogled-chromium-debian/.github/README.md

 # Normally you just need to run the following
 debian/rules setup

-# For a version of chromium newer than upstream UC (eg a new point release) :-
+# Change version (eg create a pre-release from an yet-to-be-approved UC update pull request)
+# (note: you need to specify the version and revision as one string)
-VERSION=999.0.1234.567 debian/rules setup
+VERSION=999.0.1234.567-1 debian/rules setup
 ```

 ## Building the binary packages